bigcode-project/octopack/README.md

 --max_length_generation 2048 \
 --precision bf16
 ```
+- Unfortunately, there is some randomness depending on the Python version you use for evaluation and the `batch_size`.
+We use `batch_size=5` and Python 3.9.13
 - We provide the exact scripts we used in `evaluation/run/eval_scripts` for each model.
 There is also a `_range.sh` script for each task (e.g. `evaluation/run/eval_scripts/eval_humanevalfix_range.sh`), which runs each sample individually.
 This is much faster if you have multiple GPUs available.
 In the `_range.sh` scripts you need to specify the model and language you would like to run.
 After running it, you will have 164 generation files, which  you need to merge with `python evaluation/run/merge_generations.py "generations_*json"`.
 Subsequently, you need to run the evaluation as explained in the next step.

 3. **Evaluate:** If you have only created generations without evaluating them (e.g. by adding the `--generation_only` flag or using `_range.sh` scripts), you can use the notebook at `evaluation/run/humanevalpack_evaluation` or [this colab](https://colab.research.google.com/drive/1tlpGcDPdKKMDqDS0Ihwh2vR_MGlzAPC_?usp=sharing) to evaluate the generations.
 It contains a section for each programming lanuage where it installs the language first and then given the path to your generations evaluates them providing you with the pass@k scores.